-The four leading Commonwealth realms could build upon existing economic, diplomatic and institutional ties to forge a cohesive alliance of nation-states with a truly global outlook.
+CANZUK International is the leading advocacy organization promoting closer ties between Canada, Australia, New Zealand and the United Kingdom, known amongst diplomats and senior political representatives as “the CANZUK countries”.
+Through mutual cooperation, these four leading Commonwealth realms can build upon existing economic, diplomatic and institutional ties to forge a cohesive alliance of nation-states with a truly global outlook.

 The ‘Five Eyes’ (FVEY) agreement between Canada, Australia, New Zealand, the United Kingdom and the United States of America has been highly effective in gathering signals, military and human intelligence.
-It provides a useful starting point for a more comprehensive diplomatic alliance for the nations of the CANZUK group, which would compliment the work of the North Atlantic Treaty Organisation (NATO) and the United Nations Security Council (UNSC).
-An association comprising Canada, Australia, New Zealand and the United Kingdom would enjoy a more balanced relationship with the United States.
-Collectively, these countries could be global rather than merely regional players in the geopolitical arena.
+It provides a useful starting point for a more comprehensive diplomatic alliance between the CANZUK nations which would compliment the work of the North Atlantic Treaty Organisation (NATO) and the United Nations Security Council (UNSC).
+An association comprising Canada, Australia, New Zealand and the United Kingdom would enjoy a more balanced relationship with the United States, and collectively, these countries could be global rather than merely regional players in the geopolitical arena.

-The shared Sovereign would be an essential aspect of any CANZUK group association.
+The shared Sovereign of the CANZUK countries is a highly beneficial aspect of an association.
 The monarch, who represents a global institution, has played an important role as a symbol of a common heritage and parliamentary tradition.
 Furthermore, the Crown has been the cornerstone of democratic government and the rule of law over a long history of peaceful constitutional development.
 It is instructive to note that the English speaking countries which have retained the monarchy have been far more successful in avoiding civil unrest than their republican counterparts.

-In concrete terms, the existing dialogue between viceregal representatives and the judiciary of the CANZUK group should be encouraged.
+In concrete terms, the existing dialogue between viceregal representatives and the judiciary of the CANZUK countries should be encouraged.
 This initiative could build upon meetings that already occur between the Governors-General of the various Commonwealth realms every two years.
 The joint decision to revise the royal succession laws through the Perth Agreement of 2011 is a good example of effective collaboration in regards to matters of constitutional law.